lifemapper/lifemapper.github.io/_people/c-grady.md

  - "researcher"
 ---

-**Project Role:** Software application developer on Lifemapper software
+**Project Role:** Software application developer on Lifemapper and Biotaphy softwares.

 **Related Work:** Software enabling biodiversity research on single- and
                   multi-species distributions, and geo-physical and evolutionary